Daimler posts forecast-beating results as demand rebounds

-FRANKFURT (Reuters) - Carmaker Daimler DAIGn.DE on Thursday posted forecast-beating third-quarter results, citing a faster than expected market recovery and strong business in September.
+FRANKFURT (Reuters) - Daimler DAIGn.DE shares surged 4.5% on Friday after the luxury carmaker posted forecast-beating third-quarter results, buoyed by a better-than-expected rebound in sales of luxury cars in September.

+European car registrations rose slightly in September, the first increase this year, industry data showed on Friday, suggesting a recovery in the auto sector in some European markets where coronavirus infections were lower.

+Swedish truckmaker AB Volvo VOLVb.ST also posted third-quarter core earnings well above forecasts thanks to a healthy jump in orders.

 The COVID-19 pandemic had led to a slump in sales, pushing the company to operating losses in the first and second quarters.